vikas-kashyap97/vikas-kashyap97/README.md

 ## 🚀 About Me

-I'm a passionate Frontend Developer from India, dedicated to building sleek, responsive, and high-performance web applications.
+I'm Vikas Kashyap, a passionate Front-End & AI Developer from India, specializing in creating sleek, responsive, and intelligent web applications.
+With deep expertise in React.js, JavaScript, and AI Integration, I bridge the gap between user-centric design and cutting-edge AI solutions.
+I focus on AI-driven innovation — from LangChain and RAG pipelines to crafting LLM-powered apps that solve real-world problems.

 ### 💡 Quick Highlights